IT/ELECTRONIC PATIENT RECORDS

 It is very important that you are registered with a doctor at all times.
 If you leave your GP and register with a new GP, your medical records will be removed from your previous doctor and forwarded on to your new GP via NHS England.
 It can take several weeks for your paper records to reach your new surgery.
 With GP to GP record transfers, your electronic record is transferred to your new practice much sooner.

 We confirm that GP2GP transfers are already active and we send and receive patient records via this system.

 Patient access to their GP record

 Practices are required to promote and offer the facility for patients to view online, export or print any summary of information from their records relating to medications, allergies, adverse reactions and any other items/date such as ‘additional’ record elements which has been agreed between the contractor and the patient.

 The facility to view records online is now available to patients.

-We will publicise and promote our online services to our practice patients through the practice website, practice waiting room leaflets, posters and the Patient Participation Group by January 2015, and as further enhancements are made.
+We will publicise and promote our online services to our practice patients through the practice website, practice waiting room leaflets, posters and the Patient Participation Group, and as further enhancements are made.